carlosabalde/pgp-tomb/README.md

 5. Assuming a local GPG infrastructure properly configured, now you're ready to start creating and sharing secrets across your organization.
    ```
    # Show command line options.
-   $ pgp-agent --help
+   $ pgp-tomb --help

    # Create a new secret using an editor (you can choose your preferred editor
    # using the EDITOR environment variable).
-   $ pgp-agent edit foo/answers.md
+   $ pgp-tomb edit foo/answers.md

    # Copy contents of a secret to the system clipboard (depends on 'xsel'
    # or 'xclip' in Linux systems).
-   $ pgp-agent get foo/answers.md --copy
+   $ pgp-tomb get foo/answers.md --copy

    # List URIs of secrets theoretically readable by 'chuck' according with the
    # permissions defined in the current configuration.
-   $ pgp-agent list --long --key chuck
+   $ pgp-tomb list --long --key chuck

    # Check all secrets and re-encrypt them if current recipients don't match
    # the list of expected recipients according with the current configuration.
-   $ pgp-agent rebuild
+   $ pgp-tomb rebuild
    ```

 DEVELOPMENT
 ===========

 Running `make docker` you can build & connect to a handy Docker container useful to ease development and packaging phases.
-These is what you need to know:
+This is what you need to know:

 - Once connected to the container you can build the project and execute it as follows.
   ```